3 days in Milan: Itinerary of what to see in Milan (+ map)

 • Wear comfortable shoes.
 The sidewalks are sometimes uneven and the marble in the Duomo is a bit slippery.

-• Lots of places located in the city centre and are easily accessible on foot.
-For more distant places, use the metro or the historic yellow trams – transport is safe, cheap and reliable.
+• Lots of places are located in the city centre and are easily accessible on foot.
+For places further afield, use the metro or the historic yellow trams – transport is safe, cheap and reliable.

-• Try the food outside the main tourist spots.
-In hidden alleyways or neighborhoods frequented mainly by locals.
+• Try the food outside the main tourist spots, in hidden alleyways or neighbourhoods frequented mainly by locals.
 Not only will you save money, but you’ll also enjoy more.

 • Summer or winter, Italian gelato is a must-try.
-Excellent gelaterias are scattered all over Milan – in the centre, try Venchi, which has excellent gelato and chocolate.
+There are excellent gelaterias dotted all over Milan – in the centre, try Venchi, which has excellent gelato and chocolate.

 • Stop at the main tourist spots such as the Duomo or the Last Supper.